 AI-generated IP: A harbinger of disputes to come

-Whilst Tilly Norwood is not strictly speaking a life sciences case, the dispute illustrates the type of IP conflicts that will inevitably arise as generative AI becomes embedded in biotech.
-Questions of authorship, inventorship, licensing, and even representation - concepts developed for human creators - will be tested in contexts involving probabilistic algorithms and machine-generated outputs.
+The legal, ethical and moral questions surrounding Tilly Norwood illustrate es the type of IP conflicts that will inevitably arise as generative AI becomes embedded in biotech.
+Questions of authorship, inventorship, licensing, and even representation – concepts developed for human creators – will be tested in contexts involving probabilistic algorithms and machine-generated outputs.

-As AI tools are increasingly used to design novel molecules, predict protein structures, and generate synthetic biological data, the arbitration community must prepare for disputes that challenge foundational assumptions about innovation, ownership, and liability.
+As AI tools are used to design novel molecules, predict protein structures, and generate synthetic biological data, the arbitration community must prepare for disputes that challenge foundational assumptions about innovation, ownership, and liability.
+One thing however seems certain: expert evidence will only become more important in the resolution of complex cross-border disputes involving different disciplines, jurisdictions and ethical considerations.

 The demands on tomorrow's arbitrators

-Arbitration offers distinct advantages in this landscape: flexibility, expertise, confidentiality, and adaptability to the pace of scientific change.
-But these benefits come with heightened demands on participants - particularly arbitrators.
+Arbitration offers distinct advantages in this landscape: flexibility, expertise, and adaptability to the pace of scientific change.
+But these benefits come with heightened demands on the participants in the process, including arbitrators.

 The future of IP arbitration in life sciences will require more than legal acumen.
 It will demand: